 As a rule motorcycling has a name for being fast and noisy but competitive motorcycle trials are neither.
 There is no speed involved and the machines are very quiet compared to motocross or racing.
 The bikes are very low geared and it is the skill and balance of the rider which plays the greatest part.

 We are one of several clubs around the country associated to the Autocycle Union (ACU) and Amateur Motorcycle Association (AMCA) catering for riders from the age of six up to about seventy years of age or more and of all abilities from novice to expert.
 Competitions are run on private land and there are usually about fifteen 'sections' marked out in woods, through streams, over logs, up banks and rocks etc. The riders attempt to ride through these, between markers, from the 'Section Begins' to the 'Section Ends' cards without putting a foot down or stopping.
 There is an' observer' on each section who give penalty points for this and the rider with the least marks in his ability class at the end of the trial is the winner of that class.
 There are various routes in the section marked by different colours ranging from very easy to expert.

 NB.
-There is information regarding engine sizes for youth riders on our Membership page.
+There is information regarding engine sizes for youth riders on our Join us page.

 |Map of Ightham club|

 |Dave Brown Run|